dotnet/docs/docs/iot/tutorials/adc.md

 :::image type="content" source="../media/rpi-trimpot_spi-thumb.png" alt-text="A Fritzing diagram showing a circuit with an MCP3008 ADC and a potentiometer" lightbox="../media/rpi-trimpot_spi.png":::

+The MCP3008 uses Serial Peripheral Interface (SPI) to communicate.
 The following are the connections from the MCP3008:

 <!--markdownlint-disable MD033 -->
 - V<sub>DD</sub> to 3.3V power (shown in red)